-Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide, which is approximately 850 suppliers.
-In 2016, we required suppliers to use the EICC Form CMRT, and specifically required version 4.0 or newer form.
-This required substantially more effort, but provided substantially more information, particularly on smelters.
-We received responses from more than 90% of our worldwide suppliers, based on our total supplier spending.
+Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide that were identified through our compliance process, which was approximately 790 suppliers.
+In 2017, we continued to require suppliers to use the EICC Form CMRT, and specifically required version 4.0 or newer form.
+This required substantially more effort by our suppliers, but provided substantially more information, particularly on smelters.
+We received responses from more than 90% of our surveyed suppliers, based on our total supplier spending.
 Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provided to us.